LowPowerLab/RFM12B/README.md

 ### TODOs (in order of priority):
-- Support automatic ACK handling
+- Support automatic ACK handling.
-- Refactor changing the SPI CS signal
+- Refactor changing the SPI CS signal.
-- Add support for hosting multiple radios on 1 MCU
+- Add support for hosting multiple radios on 1 MCU.